 Help raise awareness

 One life lost to suicide is one too many.
-Take the 20 minute FREE online training from the Zero Suicide Alliance.
+There are a range of free training sessions online available from the Zero Suicide Alliance.
+Whether you have 5 minutes or 20 - there's a module for you.
 It could save a life.

 The BBC have a mental health toolkit with everyday tips, sounds to relax your mind, personal stories as well as other useful links to help you look after yourself and your loved ones.

 St Helens Mind’s Allotment is a safe and welcoming environment for people who are experiencing mental health difficulties and who would benefit from fresh air, gentle exercise and company.

 Saints Community Development Foundation has an 'In League With Women' programme which looks to involve women in a variety of fitness and wellbeing sessions.